ekambaraml/IBM-Cloud-Pak-for-Data/cpd40/cpd40-airgap.md

 Permissions | Roles
 -----|----
-OpenShift Cluster Admin | Downloading Product images, Installing
+OpenShift Cluster Admin | Downloading Product images, Installing Project Admins | An administrator of the following projects: 1.
+The IBM Cloud Pak for Data platform operator project (cpd-operators), 2.
+The project where you plan to install Cloud Pak for Data

 ### Getting Product and Installers
    - This section of the steps should be run on a internet facing client machine to obtain the tools and images required for the installations.